Conformal removability of non-simple Schramm-Loewner evolutions: Conformally covariant measure on cut points

 for every $z \in K$ and $\epsilon \in (0,\dist(K,\partial \h)/2)$. \end{lemma}

+In order to prove Lemma~\ref{lem:moments_finite}, we will give an upper bound on the density $g(z_1,\dots,z_n)$ of the measure $\E[ \cutmeasure{\eta'} \otimes \cdots \otimes \cutmeasure{\eta'} \one_E]$ (with the product taken~$n$ times) for every fixed $n \in \N$ and an appropriate choice of the event $E$, and then complete the proof of Lemma~\ref{lem:moments_finite} using H\"older's inequality.
+In particular, we will bound from above the measure on cut points of $\eta'$ in terms of measures on the intersection of interior flow lines of $h$ on the event $E$.
+This is achieved using the conformal covariance property (Lemma~\ref{lem:conformal_covariance_cut_measure}) and Lemmas~\ref{lem:gff_flow_lines_hit} and~\ref{lem:intersection_small_ball_measure}, together with the fact that the GFF on $\h$ which is coupled with $\eta'$ so that $\eta'$ is the counterflow line of $h$ from $0$ to $\infty$, is locally absolutely continuous with respect to a whole-plane GFF with well-controlled Radon-Nikodym derivative (Lemma~\ref{lem:good_scale_radon}).

-In order to prove Lemma~\ref{lem:moments_finite}, we will localize the event that the cut points of $\eta'$ get close to a point~$z$ in order to make use of the independence properties of the GFF, which is the purpose of the following lemma.
+First, we state Lemma~\ref{lem:gff_flow_lines_hit}.
+We will use Lemma~\ref{lem:gff_flow_lines_hit} in order to localize the event that the cut points of $\eta'$ get close to a point $z$ in order to make use of the independence properties of the GFF.

 \begin{lemma} Suppose that $h$ is a zero-boundary GFF on $\D$ and $z_0 \in B(0,1/2) \setminus B(0,1/4)$ is sampled from Lebesgue measure (normalized to be a probability measure) independently of $h$.
 Let $\eta_1$ (resp.\ $\eta_2$) be the flow line of $h$ starting from $z_0$ with angle $-\pi/2$ (resp.\ $\pi/2$).
 For $j=1,2$, let $\tau_j = \inf\{t \geq 0 : \eta_j(t) \notin B(0,3/4)\}$.
 Then for all $a>0$ sufficiently small there exist constants $c_0 < \infty$ and $\epsilon_0 \in (0,1/8)$ depending only on $a$ such that